Food and Wine Matching - some guidelines

 for spicy foods, try an off-dry white such as a Riesling instead of a red (see below)

 Sweetness: for sweet food, always choose wines sweeter than the food to avoid an acidic or sour taste

-  - for most desserts move onto a dessert wine, a vin doux naturel or for something a little different a sparkling Moscato d'Asti
+- for most desserts move onto a dessert wine, an ice wine or for something a little different a sparkling Moscato d'Asti

 And don't forget that there are some great sweet wine/ savoury food combinations such as Moscato d'Asti and goat's cheese, off-dry Riesling and roast belly pork or Sauternes and foie gras.